awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 - GetCacheEntry might return NoSuchEntry, even though there is really an entry.
 - GetCacheEntry might block for a time before returning a result.

-Specifics for these two exceptions are outlines below.
+Specifics for these two exceptions are outlined below.

 ### In Flight